⚡ URGENT · LA CITY BUDGET 2026-27

 For civic-minded neighbors who lead with numbers. ~150 words.

-Dear Councilmember, I'm writing on fiscal grounds to urge full funding of the Dogs Playing for Life (DPFL) contract in the 2026-27 budget.
-Since 2023, the City of Los Angeles has paid more than $31.85 million in settlements to victims of shelter dog attacks — all traceable to conditions DPFL prevents (dogs decompensating in kennels without enrichment, behavioral histories undocumented, adopters unwarned).
-The DPFL contract costs less than 1/100 of 1% of the $14.85 billion city budget — roughly one-thousandth of what the city has already paid in bite settlements over three years.
+Dear Council, I'm writing on fiscal grounds to urge full funding of the Dogs Playing for Life (DPFL) contract in the 2026-27 budget.
+Since 2023, the City of Los Angeles has paid more than $31 million in settlements to victims of shelter dog attacks — all traceable to conditions DPFL prevents (dogs decompensating in kennels without enrichment, behavioral histories undocumented, adopters unwarned).
+The DPFL contract costs less than 1/100 of 1% of the $14.85 billion city budget.
 Cutting this contract converts a small, predictable, fixed cost into unpredictable, growing liability.
 It is not fiscal discipline.
 It is deferred cost.
-Please restore DPFL funding before Council locks the budget June 6.
+Please vote to restore DPFL funding before the Committee report on May 15.
 Respectfully, [Your name] [Your neighborhood]

 How to make yours more effective